OpenSLO/OpenSLO/README.md

 The intent of this document is to outline the OpenSLO specification.

-The goal of this project is to provide an open specification for defining and interfacing with SLOs to allow for a common approach, giving a set vendor-agnostic solution to defining and tracking SLOs.
-Platform specific implementation details are purposefully excluded from the scope of this specification.
+The goal of this project is to provide an open specification for defining SLOs to enable a common, vendor–agnostic approach to tracking and interfacing with SLOs.
+Platform-specific implementation details are purposefully excluded from the scope of this specification.

 OpenSLO is an open specification-i.e., it is a specification created and controlled, in an open and fair process, by an association or a standardization